 Agru Frog

-Ionizing radiation runs through their blood and their blood turns into solar plasma when they bleed.
-This radiation remains even after they have passed away and renders them a radioactive prey, essentially poison to predators without elemental proection.
+For those with Rithaldis's Blood, ionizing radiation runs through their blood and their blood can even turn into solar plasma when they bleed.
+This radiation remains long after they have passed away and renders them a radioactive prey, essentially poison to predators without elemental protection.
 They are also immune to radiant energy including radiation.

 Ithisda's Step

-Can enter and exit Ithisda's Plane via portals and travel the plane freely and safely.
+Frogs with Ithisda's Step can enter and exit Ithisda's Plane via portals and travel the plane freely and safely.
 Any freshwater in their environment can act as a portal.
-They are also immune to damage from or drowining in water or water magic.
+They are also immune to damage from or drowining in water or from water magic.

 Anatomy